TexasInstruments/edgeai-tensorlab/README.md

 ###  **ONNX export including detection:**

 Run the following commands to export the entire models including the detection part.
-Use the flag export-det to add the extra post-processing.
+Use the flag "export-det" to add the extra post-processing.

-1. *  Convert a standard YOLOX model by -n:
+1. Convert a standard YOLOX model by -n:
 ```shell
 python3 tools/export_onnx.py --output-name yolox_s.onnx -n yolox-s -c yolox_s.pth --export-det
 ```